Cynwise/oh-no-conflict/README.md

-more readme text to demonstrate a conflict
+more readme text to demonstrate a merge conflict